harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >You who were once  satisfied with senseless toys in fashion;
 >
->You who once melted from heated breaths of passion ;
+>You who were once melted by the heated pants  of passion ;
 >
 >You who would once  slip  and fall on your face
 >